Dental Crowns - Las Colinas, TX

 - A previously filled tooth where there now exists more filling than tooth.
 The existing tooth structure becomes weakened and can no longer support the filling.

-- Root canal - After root canal, teeth tend to become brittle and are more apt to fracture.
+- Root Canal - After root canals, teeth tend to become brittle and are more apt to fracture.
 These teeth need to be protected by a crown.

 - Bridges - When missing teeth are replaced with a bridge, the adjacent teeth require crowns in order to support the replacement teeth.